 The David Welter Scholarship was created in David Welter’s name as a way to honor the many years David dedicated his time and energy to students.
 He retired from College of the Redwoods in the summer of 2016.
 David attended the CR Fine Woodworking Program from 1982-1984, then, for over 30 years, he worked at the school performing all the indispensable duties that kept students and other staff moving forward — and then some, as well as teaching summer workshops.
 David maintains his own woodshop, was good friend of James Krenov’s, has written many articles on woodworking, and is a member of the Board of The Krenov Foundation.

-Once applicants are selected for a second year at College of the Redwoods Fine Woodworking program they each become eligible to receive a scholarship.
+Once applicants are selected for a second year at The Krenov School Fine Woodworking program they each become eligible to receive a scholarship.
 Using merit and need as primary criteria, The Krenov Foundation’s Scholarship Committee then selects the recipient of the annual $3,000 David Welter Scholarship.

 The winner of the 2016 David Welter Scholarship is Tom Lees, who receives $3000.